 Bitcoin is the first and most popular cryptocurrency.

 Bitcoin is the first cryptocurrency ever invented.
 It was created in 2008 by the famous Satoshi Nakamoto.
-But no one really knows who Nakamoto is (him/her/they?), where they live, or even if they’re still alive.
+No one knows who Nakamoto is (him/her/they?), where they live, or even if they’re still alive.

-Bitcoin paved the way for thousands of other cryptocurrencies.
-Yet its popularity is still unrivalled because bitcoin is typically the first cryptocurrency people invest in and the cryptocurrency with the biggest market share.
+Since inventing bitcoin, it has paved the way for thousands of other cryptocurrencies.
+Yet bitcoin’s popularity remains unrivalled because it is typically the first cryptocurrency people invest in and the cryptocurrency with the biggest market share.

 What is bitcoin and what makes it unique?

 Bitcoin is a digital currency that was created to offer a “peer-to-peer digital cash system,” meaning two parties can transact directly with each other without having to go through a financial institution.
 This is called decentralization.

 The fact bitcoin is digital also makes it super divisible, with the smallest unit being called a “satoshi” (or, sats for short).
 Unlike the Canadian dollar which only breaks down to 100 cents, you can go all the way to one hundred millionth of a bitcoin (0.00000001).
 Its divisibility is why you can buy small portions of a bitcoin.